 These rotations combine one-on-one training in a specific area of technology with opportunities to apply that learning in authentic work projects with their rotation host.

 In the third rotation, ITAP students each engage in an assigned apprenticeship and work with an expert IT supervisor in one of the areas described below.
 During this rotation, apprentices also participate in interview workshops, undergo mock interviews, and engage in other activities to prepare them for interviewing for their ITAP jobs as associates in the next school year.

-In addition to their rotations, apprentices are each matched with an ITAP program advisor who meets with them through the year and offer guidance/assistance to help them follows their path through ITAP.
+In addition to their rotations, apprentices are each matched with an ITAP program advisor who meets with them through the year and offers guidance/assistance to help them follows their path through ITAP.